zaccharieramzi/tfkbnufft/README.md

 These numbers were obtained with a Quadro P5000.

+## Gradients

+### w.r.t trajectory

+This is experimental currently and is WIP.
+Please be cautious.
+Currently this is tested in CI against results from NDFT, but clear mathematical backing to some aspects are still being understood for applying the chain rule.

 ## References

 1. Fessler, J. A., & Sutton, B. P. (2003).
 Nonuniform fast Fourier transforms using min-max interpolation. *IEEE transactions on signal processing*, 51(2), 560-574.